outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 # [LAN access](https://www.ericlight.com/wireguard-part-two-vpn-routing.html)

-Up to now, we have successfully established point-to-point connection between two peers.
-Roughly speaking, we can reach only peers' internal IPs.
-To reach the whole remote LAN network, we just tune a few arguments.
+Up to now, we have successfully established a point-to-point connection between two peers.
+Roughly speaking, if client A wants to reach the whole remote LAN block (*10.0.0.0/24*), we should tune a few arguments.

 ## Remote arguments

-On the remote peer, turn on IPv4 packet forwarding on remote peer:
+On the remote peer, turn on IPv4 packet forwarding:

 ```bash
 root@tux ~ # sysctl -w net.ipv4.ip_forward=1